dennissxz/data-science-handbook/_sources/32-classification/21-decision-tree.md

 To evaluate question quality, we need some partition metrics.

+For unlabelled data, we can use maximum likelihood and minimum entropy.

+#### Purity

+#### Normalized Mutual Information

+Normalized by cluster sizes.

 #### Maximum Likelihood

 The best question at a node is the maximum likelihood one, i.e. the one that maximizes the likelihood of the two newly formed (left and right) groups of data points